massquantity/LibRecommender/libserving/README.md

 ## Saving Format

-In LibRecommender, the primary data serialization format is [`JSON`](<https://www.json.org/json-en.html>) rather than pickle, because pickle is relatively slow and it is declared in the official [pickle](<https://docs.python.org/3.6/library/pickle.html>) documentation:
+In `libserving`, the primary data serialization format is [`JSON`](<https://www.json.org/json-en.html>) rather than pickle, because pickle is relatively slow and it is declared in the official [pickle](<https://docs.python.org/3.6/library/pickle.html>) documentation:

 > Warning: The `pickle` module is not secure against erroneous or maliciously constructed data.
 Never unpickle data received from an untrusted or unauthenticated source.